-5 Pitfalls to Avoid When Issuing an Investment Advisor RFP
+5 Pitfalls to Avoid When Issuing an Investment Management RFP

-5 Pitfalls to Avoid When Issuing an Investment Advisor RFP
+5 Pitfalls to Avoid When Issuing an Investment Management RFP

 A Request for Proposal (RFP) is a questionnaire designed to gather the necessary information to help your organization select the ideal investment partner.
 Having a well-defined RFP process helps ensure you are asking the right questions to the right candidates and streamlines the selection process.

-Through our experience completing hundreds of RFPs over the years and working closely with dozens of nonprofit investment committees, we’ve identified the following 5 pitfalls to avoid when issuing an RFP:
+Through our experience completing hundreds of RFPs over the years and working closely with dozens of nonprofit investment committees, we’ve identified the following 5 pitfalls to avoid when issuing an RFP for investment management services:

 A clearly defined RFP process serves as a roadmap laying out the necessary steps, timeline, and goals for finding your investment advisor.